lukamiletic95/papers/State machine replication.md

 In *Figure #*, it can be noticed that a client is still provided with a single service.
 On the other hand, there are many server replicas that provide that particular service.
 They are completely transparent to a client.
 Due to that, there must exist a defined protocol that coordinates client interactions with server replicas.

 Let us consider a following situation: client *C* connects to a server replica *SR*, and communicates with it in order to obtain responses and send requests.
 Throughout time, that *SR* becomes faulty (e.g. crashes and is no longer available).
 The aforementioned protocol must re-connect a client to another server replica, which will then continue to provide the client with responses, with all that being completely transparent to the client.
 Question arises - *"How will the new server replica know what the last one was doing?"*.
-Additionally, all *SR* can potentially provide service to different clients.
+Additionally, all *SR* can potentially provide the service to different clients.

-The solution that the ***state machine*** approach is
+The solution that the ***state machine*** approach defines is -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxODUxNzc0MCwtNDM5ODExNzEwLC04Mj
+eyJoaXN0b3J5IjpbMTg1MDc1NTk4NiwtNDM5ODExNzEwLC04Mj
 Q4MTA4MDAsMTA0NzE1OTc1NiwtMTQxNzM5Mjc5OSwxNDc1ODgy
 NjUxLDE3NDgxNzk2OF19
 -->